Antonio-MI/sincere/README.md

 Batch profiling is controlled by `run_profiling.sh`.
 Within this both scripts are synchronized and the process runs automatically.
 The user must set a runtime long enough to profile all the batches (up to out of memory) for all models being profiled.

 ![Throughput vs Batch Size](readme_media/throughput_vs_batch_size.png)

+There one can observe that the higher throughput is given by batches of 64 or similar values.

+It is important to mention that for the batch profiling and the following experiments the value for `max_new_tokens` used by the models is set to 50.
+We have observed that this value is linearly linked to processing time, therefore, for other number of tokens the expected outcome should be different.

 ## Run experiments